Getting Older Sucks

 Before we get into it, I also want to let you know that while this does require work — it’s not actually that hard.
 If it feels hard right now it’s because you’ve been doing the wrong things.

-As you’ll learn later in this blog post, everyone – even myself – does the wrong things at the start.
-You won’t get results until you start doing the right things.
-But don’t worry.
-I’m going to simplify things for you.
-That’s my job.
+As you’ll learn later in this blog post, everyone, even myself, does the wrong things at the start.
+You won’t get results until you start doing the right things, and it’s really confusing because everyone is telling you to do something different.

 Most women need some coaching to get this all sorted.
-And that’s where my programs come in – they give you everything you need to stop second-guessing and finally get results, even if you’ve failed before.
-You’ll know exactly what to do and why you’re doing it.
-There are many testimonials on this website, but here’s a quick summary from Olivia if you want to learn more:
+And that’s where my strength training programs for women over 40 come in.
+There are many testimonials from women, just like you, on this website, but here’s a quick summary from Olivia if you want to learn more:

 How To Train After 40